sumitsuman/sumitsuman.github.io/_posts/2014-07-15-Product-Manager-Working-with-Engineers.md

 **As a team we share every idea**, every customer feedback, every complaint early.
 Features are born out of these discussions.
 As a product manager, my job is to take the crux of this throbbing-thriving idea exchange and give it some structure -- discover, socialize, validate, prototype, rinse, repeat.

-All this happens in front of the team.
+All this happens in front of the team and with their active participation.
 I take **no product decisions behind closed doors**.
 The team sees the idea take shape.
 It's their baby too when it finally comes to them for development.
 I have never seen the team cut corners after this point.